susott/swing_dance_events/README.md

 * Make the page look nice
 * Add turbo / stimulus where it makes sense
 * Upgrade to rails 8
-* Check and expand list of supported countries to all European ones
 * Send emails to myself for new messages or events